sadiela/sadieiq694.github.io/writing/TechWorkWeek2.markdown

       std_msgs/Float64 size
       geometry_msgs/Point location

 This is the message type my group used in the week two challenge to communicate information about the blob.
-The custom message allowed the color, size, and location of the blob to be sent as a group instead of individually.
+The custom message allowed the color, size, and location of the blob to be sent all together instead of individually.

 ###Challenge Approach